 The first CPO case in British Columbia (BC) was identified in 2008 from a traveller returning from an endemic country where the patient had received medical procedures.
-Since then, the health authorities (HA), BC Center for Disease Control's Public Health Laboratory (PHL), and the Provincial Infection Control Network of BC (PICNet) have been working collaboratively to identify and monitor CPOs in the province.
+Since then, the health authorities (HA), BC Center for Disease Control's Public Health Laboratory (PHL), the Provincial Infection Control Network of BC (PICNet), and the BC Ministry of Health have been working collaboratively to identify and monitor CPOs in the province.

 A mandatory CPO surveillance program was established in BC in July 2014.
 CPO-suspect isolates are required to be submitted to PHL for molecular testing and genotyping analysis and CPO cases identified for the first time or identified with a new carbapenemase gene among BC acute care facilities are to be reported to PICNet, who is responsible for publicly reporting the data.
 CPO was further designated a reportable condition in BC by the Provincial Health Officer on December 22, 2016.
-Under the revised provincial surveillance protocol for CPO, endorsed by the Provincial Communicable Diseases Policy Advisory Committee of BC, all newly identified cases of CPOs in any health care setting (both acute care and community care) are to be reported to PICNet from December 19, 2017.
+Under the revised provincial surveillance protocol for CPO, endorsed by the Provincial Communicable Diseases Policy Advisory Committee of BC, all newly identified cases of CPOs in any health care setting (both acute care and community care) are to be reported to PICNet as of December 19, 2017.

-Summary of CPO cases for Q1 2018/19
+Summary of CPO cases for Q2 2018/19

 CPOs have been identified among patients in both acute care and community care settings, but remain uncommon in the majority of hospitals and communities.
-This quarterly report summarizes CPOs newly identified at PHL and surveillance information of new cases reported to PICNet during fiscal quarter 1 of 2018/19 (Q1, Apr 1, 2018 - June 28, 2018).
+This quarterly report summarizes CPOs newly identified at PHL and surveillance information for new cases reported to PICNet during fiscal quarter 2 of 2018/19 (Q2, June 29 - September 20, 2018).

-From the isolates submitted to PHL during Q1, seventy-five carbapenemase resistance genes were newly identified among 68 isolates1, including seven isolates harboring two different genes - each gene identified for the first time in a given patient is considered as a new case of CPO.
+Of the isolates submitted to PHL during Q2, 66 carbapenem resistance genes were newly identified from 63 isolates, including three isolates harbouring two different genes - each gene identified for the first time in a given patient is considered a new case of CPO.

-Of the seventy-five genes newly identified, NDM was the prominent gene, accounting for 68.0%, followed by OXA-48 genes (16.0%), KPC (6.7%), SME (1.3%), and other OXA-type genes (4.3%) (Figure 1).
+Of the 66 genes newly identified, NDM was the prominent gene, accounting for 63.6%, followed by OXA-48 genes (21.2%), KPC (12.1%), and other OXA-type genes (3.0%) (Figure 1).

-Surveillance information was collected and reported to PICNet for 46 new cases of CPO (Table 1).
-Of them, thirty-seven cases (80.4% of all reported cases) were identified in acute care facilities in Fraser Health.
-Vancouver Coastal Health reported six cases (13.0%), and Interior Health reported two cases (4.3%).
-One case was reported from a community healthcare setting.
+Surveillance information was collected and reported to PICNet for 44 new cases of CPO (Table 1).
+Of them, thirty-two cases (72.7% of reported cases) were identified in acute care facilities in Fraser Health.
+Vancouver Coastal Health reported six cases (13.6%), and Provincial Health Services Authority reported two cases (4.6%).
+The remaining four cases (9.1%) were reported from a community healthcare setting.

-The surveillance information collected includes risk factors that may have contributed to CPO acquisition in the prior twelve months, including healthcare encounters outside Canada (e.g. overnight hospitalization, medical or surgical procedures, etc.), close contact with a known CPO patient or the patient's environment, and transfer from or stay in a care unit which was under investigation for CPO transmission.
-Thirty-two cases (69.6% of reported cases) stated healthcare exposure outside Canada, and ten (21.7%) were associated with other risk factors2.
-Six cases (13.0%) reported no known risk factors, meaning that the source of their CPO acquisition could not be identified.
+The surveillance information collected includes risk factors that may have contributed to CPO acquisition in the prior 12 months, including healthcare encounters outside Canada (e.g. overnight hospitalization, medical or surgical procedures, etc.); close contact with a known CPO patient or the patient's environment; and transfer from or stay in a care unit which was under investigation for CPO transmission.
+Twenty-three cases (52.3% of reported cases) reported healthcare exposure outside Canada and 11 cases (25.0%) were associated with other risk factors listed in the provincial surveillance protocol1.
+Ten cases (22.7%) reported no risk factors included in the provincial surveillance protocol.